derekwyatt/derekwyatt.github.io/_posts/2013-12-31-coding-scala-with-vim.markdown

 The Workflow
 ------------

-There are two GUI elements involved: [Vim] [1] and a terminal window.
+This is exceedingly simple; it involves only two GUI elements: [Vim] [1] and a terminal window.

 <a href="/images/vim-and-terminal.png" target="_blank">
 <img src="/images/vim-and-terminal.png" alt="MacVim and iTerm side-by-side" width="780"/>